FAQ - Braxia Health

 About Ketamine

-For what psychiatric disorders is ketamine best proven to be effective for?
+For what psychiatric disorders is psychedelic therapy best proven to be effective for?

 At the Braxia Health we treat Major Depressive Disorder, and Bipolar Depression.
-Individuals Post Traumatic Stress Disorder (PTSD) or Obsessive-Compulsive Disorder (OCD) will be considered on a case-by-case basis for potential investigational use of intravenous ketamine.
+Individuals Post Traumatic Stress Disorder (PTSD) or Obsessive-Compulsive Disorder (OCD) will be considered on a case-by-case basis.

-How long will the effects of ketamine last?
+How long will the effects of psychedelic therapy last?

-The long-term efficacies of ketamine in individuals who have responded to this treatment modality are not yet fully known.
-Emerging evidence indicates that some individuals remains well for several months.
+The long-term efficacies in individuals who have responded to this treatment modality are not yet fully known.
+Emerging evidence indicates that some individuals remain well for several months.
 Undoubtedly, there will be some individuals who remain well for longer periods of time.
 It’s also known that other individuals will require booster sessions to maintain their feelings of wellness.
-The booster sessions are typically administered approximately once per month.
+The booster sessions are typically administered approximately once per month, depending on the chosen molecule.

 • Any individual who has a primary diagnosis is anything other than MDD or BD.
 As noted above, individual consideration will be given on a case-by-case basis for adults with either PTSD or OCD.